limansky/lift-salatauth/README.md

 # Lift SalatAuth module

    Authentication and authorization module for [Lift][Lift] web framework based on [Salat][Salat] library.
 This project inspired by [lift-mongoauth][lift-mongoauth] module.
-Currently it doesn't support "remember me" functionality, but I'm going to add it in the next release.
 The goal is to avoid using different ORMs in project using Salat.

 ## Installing